Chinese Dance — Ancient Art Form Across Time and Space

 After lions were introduced to China through the Silk Road during the Han Dynasty (202 BC — 220 AD), their appearances resemble descriptions of the mystical Suan Ni in ancient legends, hence people named lions as Suan Ni, and regarded them as representative of auspiciousness, safety, and strength.

-Since then, Lion Dance has been performed to pray for good luck and celebrate festivals and joyful events.
+Since then, performing the Lion Dance (mainly including northern and southern lion styles) has been an important activity for Chinese people to pray for good luck and celebrate festivals and joyful events.

 Glorious Court Dance and Acrobatics